Medical Information

 Although the risk of addiction in any individual is unknown, it can occur in patients appropriately prescribed DEMEROL Injection.
 Addiction can occur at recommended dosages and if the drug is misused or abused.

 Assess each patient's risk for opioid addiction, abuse, or misuse prior to prescribing DEMEROL Injection, and monitor all patients receiving DEMEROL Injection for the development of these behaviors and conditions.
 Risks are increased in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (e.g., major depression).
 The potential for these risks should not, however, prevent the proper management of pain in any given patient.
-Patients at increased risk may be prescribed opioids such as DEMEROL Injection, but use in such patients necessitates intensive counseling about the risks and proper use of DEMEROL Injection along with intensive monitoring for signs of addiction, abuse, and misuse.
+Patients at increased risk may be prescribed opioids such as DEMEROL Injection but use in such patients necessitates intensive counseling about the risks and proper use of DEMEROL Injection along with intensive monitoring for signs of addiction, abuse, and misuse.

-Contact local state professional licensing board or state controlled substances authority for information on how to prevent and detect abuse or diversion of this product.
+Opioids are sought for nonmedical use and are subject to diversion from legitimate prescribed use.
+Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity.
+Contact local state professional licensing board or state-controlled substances authority for information on how to prevent and detect abuse or diversion of this product.

 5.2 Life-Threatening Respiratory Depression